 The Dunning Kruger effect is both hard and easy to spot.
 On one side, your lack of knowledge on the subject can make you a poor judge of how good or bad your skills are.
-But you can choose not to make your own judgment by evaluating the experience you have.
-Spotting the effect comes down to one’s own ignorance.
+But you can choose not to make your own judgment by asking yourself how much experience you have.

 When you know that you have just started stepping into the waters in a new area, refrain from making any judgment yourself.
 Let an expert decide your competence or wait until you gain more exposure.

 You cannot run before you learn to walk.
-If you try going that route, you might damage your feet and fear walking all your life.
+If you try going that route, you might hurt yourself and fear walking all your life.
 Life is long enough to wait.
 So stay calm, have patience, take your time, and get it right.

 Maxim Dsouza has spent over a decade experimenting and finding various time management techniques to improve his productivity.
 He strongly understands the fact that time is a limited commodity and tries to make every second count.
 He has extensive experience in leadership in startups, small businesses, and large corporations.